Malcolm X (1992 film): Plot

+One night shortly before Malcolm Little is born, a party of Klansmen surround the Little family home in Omaha, Nebraska, break all the windows, and ride off into the night.

-Malcolm Little is raised in a strong household in rural Michigan by his Grenadian mother and African-American father.
-When Malcolm is a young boy, their house is burnt down and his father, an activist for black rights, is killed by a chapter of the Black Legion.
+Malcolm has a Grenadian mother and African-American father.
+His father, an activist for black rights, is killed.
 His death is registered as a suicide and the family receives no compensation.
-Malcolm's mother's mental state deteriorates and she is admitted to a mental institution.
 Malcolm and his siblings are put into protective care.
 Malcolm performs well in school and dreams of being a lawyer, but his teacher discourages it due to his skin color.

-In 1944, Malcolm, now a teenager, lives in Boston.
-One night, he catches the attention of the white Sophia, and the two begin having sex.
-Malcolm travels to Harlem with Sophia, where he meets "West Indian" Archie, a gangster who runs a local numbers game, at a bar.
+During World War II Malcolm lives in Boston.
+One night at a dance, he catches the attention of the white Sophia, and the two begin having sex.
+Malcolm travels to New York City's Harlem with Sophia, where he meets "West Indian" Archie, a gangster who runs a local numbers game, at a bar.
 The two become friends and start co-operating an illegal numbers racket.
 One night at a club, Malcolm claims to have bet on a winning number; Archie disputes this, denying him a large sum of money.
 A conflict ensues between the two and Malcolm returns to Boston after an attempt on his life.
-Malcolm, Sophia, Malcolm's friend Shorty, and a woman named Peg decide to perform robberies to earn money.
+Malcolm, Sophia, Malcolm's friend Shorty, and a woman named Peg decide to perform burglaries to earn money.

-By 1946, the group has accrued a large amount of money from thievery.
+By 1946, the group has accrued a large amount of money from their crimes.
 However, they are later arrested.
-The two girls are sentenced to two years as first offenders in connection with the robberies, while Malcolm and Shorty are sentenced to 8–10 years in jail.
+The two women are sentenced to two years as first offenders, while Malcolm and Shorty are sentenced to 8 to 10 years.
 While incarcerated, Malcolm meets Baines, a member of the Nation of Islam, who directs him to the teachings of the group's leader Elijah Muhammad.
 Malcolm grows interested in the Muslim religion and lifestyle promoted by the group, and begins to resent white people for mistreating his race.
 Malcolm is paroled from prison in 1952 after serving six years, and travels to the Nation of Islam's headquarters in Chicago.
 There, he meets Muhammad, who instructs Malcolm to replace his surname "Little" with "X", which symbolizes his lost African surname that was taken from his ancestors by white slavemasters; he is rechristened as "Malcolm X".